Batman (Terry McGinnis): DC Main Universe

-The Batman Beyond miniseries began its run on 16 June 2010, set in 2039 Neo-Gotham, revolving around the assassination of anyone who had anything to do with Bruce Wayne's Batman, foe or friend.
+The Batman Beyond miniseries began its run on June 16, 2010, set in 2039 Neo-Gotham, revolving around the assassination of anyone who had anything to do with Bruce Wayne's Batman, foe or friend.
 Dan DiDio stated that this "Terry McGinnis mini-series" is in response to the interest expressed by the "fans of the character."
-It will be penned by Adam Beechen, a non-DCAU Batman television writer.
-According to Beechen, the comic book arc will open the door for the "legendary" DCAU to enter into the mainstream DC Universe (comics), tying into both continuities.
-The series will take place after McGinnis defeated the reborn Joker and pick up where Bruce Timm initially left off, but years before he learns that Bruce Wayne is his biological father.
+It was penned by Adam Beechen, a non-DCAU Batman television writer.
+According to Beechen before the comic was completed, the comic book arc as to open the door for the "legendary" DCAU to enter into the mainstream DC Universe (comics), tying into both continuities.
+The series took place after McGinnis defeated the reborn Joker and picked up where Bruce Timm initially left off, but years before Terry learns that Bruce Wayne is his biological father.

 In 2010, Terry appeared alongside Superman in the oversized issue Superman/Batman Annual 2010, which picks up after their first meeting together taking place in the DCAU, and also jibing with the DCU.

 Terry became officially part of the DCU canon in Superman/Batman Annual #4.
 In "The New 52" reboot, following the 2011 Flashpoint comic book crossover, Terry made his debut in DC Comics' latest continuity in 2014.

 On October 6, 2010, it was announced at New York Comic-Con that Batman Beyond would start as an ongoing series in January 2011.
 The series ended with only eight issues in August.
 However, a new series, Batman Beyond Unlimited, will serve as a return to the Beyond universe.
 The title will feature Superman Beyond, Justice League Beyond, and Batman Beyond, starring McGinnis.